alberti42/Volume-Control/README.md

 Volume Control (for Apple Music and Spotify)
 =====================

+:warning: If you are running with Macos Ventura, read the note [below](#ventura).
-:warning: If you are running MacOS Ventura or you have an M1/M2 Apple computer, read the instructions [below](#note_codesign) how to launch the app.
+:warning: If you are running on an M1/M2 Apple computer, read the instructions [below](#note_codesign) how to launch the app.

 Description